r-Techsupport/rTS_Wiki/docs/factoids/force-updating-windows.md

 {: .no_toc }
 {% include toc.md %}
 ## Using the Windows media creation tool "Update now" option
-To force update Windows 10 [go to the Micosoft site](https://www.microsoft.com/en-us/software-download/windows10) and click 'update now'
+To force update Windows 10 [go to the Microsoft site](https://www.microsoft.com/en-us/software-download/windows10) and click 'update now'

 To force update Windows 11 download the "Windows 11 Installation Assistant" [from Microsoft](https://www.microsoft.com/en-us/software-download/windows11) then run it.